COVIDReady2 Study: Survey of Medical Student Volunteering and Education During the COVID-19 Pandemic in the United Kingdom

 The COVIDReady2 study is a national cross sectional study of all medical students who were enrolled at UK medical schools at the start of the COVID-19 pandemic.
 We will compare opinions of those who did and did not volunteer to determine the educational benefit and issues they faced.
 We will use thematic analysis to identify themes in qualitative responses, in addition to quantitative analysis.

-Aims and objectives
+Aims

 Primary outcome